 Pastor Fidel . . .

-- Likes to hide behind doors and scare people
+- Likes to tell dumb jokes and hide behind doors to scare people.

 Did you always want to be a pastor?

 No, my dream was to play Major League Baseball.
 I played shortstop.
 After high school, I had a tryout with the Kansas City Royals and even got called back a couple of times, but it wasn’t meant to be.
 I could play defense well enough, but I couldn’t hit the long ball.
 When my dream of a baseball career fizzled out, I went to work for my brother, pouring concrete.

 What made you decide to come to South Florida to help start Calvary Chapel Fort Lauderdale?